 Check that it is not damaged and in date.
 Cylinders require to be re-tested every 10 years.

-Condition of the o-ring, bull nose ring
+Check the condition of the o-ring, bull nose ring

 This is the rubber seal on the regulator that screws into the gas cylinder.

 If it is perished, cracked, hard or missing have it replaced before use!